LuanEdCosta/copy-image-clipboard/README.md

 <summary>Download the entire repository</summary>
 <br>

-- Using `degit` to download this repository without the git history:
+- Use `degit` to download this repository without the git history:

 ```
 npx degit LuanEdCosta/copy-image-clipboard